MicrosoftDocs/fabric-docs/docs/data-factory/copy-data-activity.md

       :::image type="content" source="media/copy-data-activity/choose-azure-sql-database-connection-in-pipeline.png" alt-text="Screenshot showing how to select the data source." lightbox="media/copy-data-activity/choose-azure-sql-database-connection-in-pipeline.png":::

-   1. It will navigate to the connection creation page.
+   1. It navigates to the connection creation page.
 Fill in the required connection information on the panel, and then select **Create**.
 For the details of connection creation for each type of data source, you can refer to each [connector article](connector-overview.md#supported-data-stores-in-data-pipeline).

       :::image type="content" source="media/copy-data-activity/configure-connection-details.png" alt-text="Screenshot showing New connection page." lightbox="media/copy-data-activity/configure-connection-details.png":::

-   1. Once your connection is created successfully, it will take you back to the data pipeline page.
+   1. Once your connection is created successfully, it takes you back to the data pipeline page.
 Then select **Refresh** to fetch the connection that you created from the drop-down list.
 You could also choose an existing Azure SQL Database connection from the drop-down directly if you already created it before.
 Then select **Azure SQL Database** in **Connection** type.
 The capabilities of **Test connection** and **Edit** are available to each selected connection.

       :::image type="content" source="media/copy-data-activity/refresh-source-connection-in-pipeline.png" alt-text="Screenshot showing where to refresh your connection." lightbox="media/copy-data-activity/refresh-source-connection-in-pipeline.png":::